thruston/python-tabulate/README.md

 ### label - add alphabetic labels to all the columns

-`label` simply adds an alphabetic label at the top of the columns to help you work out which is which when rearranging.
+`label` simply adds an alphabetic label at the top of the columns to help you work out which is which when rearranging, or to give you a temporary header before you `pivot wide`.

 ### gen - generate new rows